shakes76/PatternFlow/recognition/45808140_VQVAE/README.md

 We also normalise the images by dividing the pixel intensity values by 255.0.
 This scales the data to be between (0, 1) to ensure that all the images have the same distribution.
 This in turn allows us to better understand the underlying structure/features of the images.

 ## **Scope for improvements**
 As can be seen, the decoded images from the generated samples are quite poor.
-We can improve on this by increasing the number of codebooks and increasing the size of the latent space.
+We can improve on this by training for more epochs as the results obtained were only trained on <50 epochs which is minimal for a PixelCNN.
+This was because I had to do all the training on my own computer as Rangpur environment was not stable.
+Additionally, increasing the number of codebooks and increasing the size of the latent space.
 This would allow more spacing between classes as such we would have better performance in generating higher resolution samples.
-Similarly, we can also train the model for more epochs but we do have to be cautious of overfitting.

 # **Example usages**